Find Grad Schools

 Doctor’s Degrees in General Visual & Performing Arts

 There are 7 colleges and univerities across the nation that offer a doctor's degree in visual arts.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 18% were students from underrepresented racial-ethnic groups.
-Also, 39.3% of visual arts graduates were international students.
+This major attracts roughly equal numbers of men and women.
+Around 22 of these students are from underrepresented racial-ethnic groups.
+Also, 11.1% of visual arts graduates were international students.

 Education Levels of Visual Arts Majors